Structure-adaptive manifold estimation: Model Assumptions

 where \( A \) and \( \alpha \) are some positive constants.
 Among all the pairs \( (M, b) \), satisfying \eqref{a3}, we can highlight two cases.
 The first one is the case of maximal admissible magnitude:

 The second one is the case of maximal admissible angle:

 If \eqref{a3'} holds, we deal with \emph{almost} perpendicular noise.
 Note that in this case the condition \eqref{a2} ensures that \( X \) is very close to the projection \( \pi_{\M^*}(Y) \) of \( Y \) onto \( \M^{*} \).
 Here and further in this paper, for a closed set \( \M \) and a point \( x \), \( \pi_\M(x) \) stands for a Euclidean projection of \( x \) onto \( \M \).
 Thus, estimating \( X_1, \dots, X_n \), we also estimate the projections of \( Y_1, \dots, Y_n \) onto \( \M^{*} \).
 Also, we admit that the noise magnitude \( M \) may decrease as slow as \( n^{-2/(3d+8)} \).
 We discuss this condition in details in Section \ref{sec_theoretical} after Theorem \ref{th1} and compare it with other papers to convince the reader that the assumption \( M \leq A n^{-2/(3d+8)} \) is mild.
-In fact, to our best knowledge, only in \cite{gppvw12a, gppvw12b} the authors impose weaker assumptions on the noise magnitude.
+In fact, to the best of our knowledge, only in \citep{gppvw12a, gppvw12b} the authors impose weaker assumptions on the noise magnitude.
 At the first glance, the condition \eqref{a3'} looks very similar to the case of orthogonal noise \( b = 0 \).
-However, our theoretical study reveals a surprising effect: the minimax rates of manifold estimation in the case of perpendicular noise are different from the rates we prove for the case of almost perpendicular noise satisfying \eqref{a3'}.
+However, our theoretical study reveals a surprising effect: the existing lower bounds for manifold estimation in the case of perpendicular noise are different from the rates we prove for the case of almost perpendicular noise satisfying \eqref{a3'}.
 We provide the detailed discussion in Section \ref{sec_theoretical} below.

 Finally, if \eqref{a3''} holds, the noise is not constrained to be orthogonal.
 However, in this case, we must impose more restrictive condition on the noise magnitude than in \eqref{a3'}.
 Nevertheless, under the condition \eqref{a3''}, we show that the result of \cite{al18}, Theorem 2.7, where the authors also consider bounded noise, can be improved if one additionally assumes that the log-density \( \log p(x) \) is Lipschitz.
 A more detailed discussion is provided in Section \ref{sec_theoretical}.